Standards of Practice

 2. Deterioration of structural components.

 3. The absence of insulation in unfinished spaces at conditioned surfaces including proper baffles where ventilation is required.

-4. Windows with broken or cracked glass, obvious signs of failed seals in dual paned windows, inoperable locks or latches or defective balance springs or operating mechanisms.
+4. Windows with broken or cracked glass, obvious signs of failed seals in thermal insulated glass windows, inoperable locks or latches or defective balance springs or operating mechanisms.

 5. Conditions that, in the opinion of the inspector, require professional engineering services or additional professional engineer evaluation to determine structural adequacy of a component, or to design appropriate repairs for deficiencies.

 3.2 The inspector is NOT required to: